syeddanish41/wAlnut/README.md

    ```

 #### How to contribute
-1. Hi my name is Q. I really enjoy trying to build a Strong Aritificial Intelligence and I am now looking to pay
+1. I am now looking to pay
-   other developers a hourly rate of $20/hour(limited to 2 hours/week) to code features for WalnutiQ.
+   other developers a hourly rate of $30/hour(limited to 5 hours/week) to code features for WalnutiQ.
 The most up to
    date income and payment data can be viewed
    [here](https://docs.google.com/spreadsheets/d/1GQoIOGFrmOWseQKszW8GSSTaCMKE_oxoxjhNWfERcCU/edit?usp=sharing).

 2. Sorry but you must meet these minimum requirements:
    - Know how to use Git & Github.com.
-If you don't know how I created a 1.5 hour playlist on how to use Git &
+If you don't know how I created a 1.5
+     hour playlist on how to use Git &
      Github [here](https://www.youtube.com/watch?v=44E8o-xuxWo&list=PLPXsMt57rLtgpwFBqZq4QKxrD9Hhc_8L4).
    - Be curious about how the human brain works.
-You don't need to be passionate about it right now.
+You don't need to be
+     passionate about it right now.
    - Written at least 3 thousand lines of Java in your life.

 3. E-mail quinnliu@vt.edu the following:
    - Link to source code of project you enjoyed working on the most.
-I am really just looking for good object oriented
-     design and good documention.
+I am really just looking for good object oriented design and good documention.
    - Why you want to work on wAlnut.

 4. If I e-mail you back for an interview during the interview we will discuss: